ShanaBreland/react-salesforce-dug-oct-17/README.md

 </apex:page>
 ```

+**Hey!
+I thought this was a discussion about React!
+Why is there so much Apex and Visualforce?!**

+Cool your jets!
+We're popping back into React and front end code from here to the end.

 Let's flip back to our client side code and update the `constructor` method in our `dev/App.js` file to have `this.state`, which we'll use to store our data client side.

 ```jsx